shreyaspai-2005/Week-1/README.md

 # Week-1
-I've created a First Project on Detecting Plant Diseases using basic AI algorithm
+I've created a First Project on Detecting Plant Diseases but here I'm training and validating dataset and model creation will be in Week-2 repo, which will be in next week....